learn-co-curriculum/dsc-filtering-v2-4/README.md

 ## Summary

-In this lesson, you saw how to execute SQL `SELECT` queries, specifying which columns to be selected as well as transforming the columns using string, numeric, and date/time built-in functions and expressions.
-You also saw how to filter the resulting rows using a `WHERE` clause that checked whether a given column was equal to a specific value.
-Going forward, you'll learn more sophisticated techniques using the `WHERE` clause as well as additional keywords for specifying your query parameters!
+In this lesson, you saw how to filter the resulting rows of a SQL query using a `WHERE` clause that checked whether a given column was equal to a specific value.
+You also got a basic introduction to aggregate functions by seeing an example of `COUNT`, and dove deeper into some conditional operators including `BETWEEN` and `LIKE`.